 What You Can Do!

 After proper diagnosis of tennis leg syndrome, your doctor will assess your particular case and determine a course of action.
 In most cases, a conservative treatment protocol will be enough to heal the injury, though in cases such as significant tearing or a fully ruptured calf muscle, surgery is pretty much a guarantee.
 It is generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the any already damaged tissue.
 This added scar tissue will be problematic, requiring more physical therapy and conservative treatment options post-surgery.
-If not dealt with properly, your tennis leg injury could end up in worse condition than before the surgery!
+If not dealt with properly, your calf muscle injury could end up in worse condition than before the surgery!
 This is why surgery is only performed as a last resort.

 - Rest - This is important for initial healing because without proper rest you're at risk for increased pain, inflammation.
-This can make your injury even worse and turn an acute injury into a chronic one.
+This can make your calf injury even worse and turn an acute injury into a chronic one.
 This can be difficult when you have to carry on with daily activities, but resting and elevating your leg whenever you can is recommended as part of a standard conservative treatment protocol.
 During your recovery you will probably have to modify or avoid the activities that put stress on your calf muscle until your pain and inflammation settles.

-- Use Deep Tissue Regeneration Therapy - After any inflammation and/or swelling has been reduced, you can use your own blood flow to maximize healing of damaged tissue and maintain healthy blood flow to your calf muscle and achilles, decrease recovery time, and boost the bodys healing rate.
+- Use Deep Tissue Regeneration Therapy (DTR Therapy) - Once swelling has been reduced, you can use your own blood flow to maximize your rehabilitation, maintain healthy blood flow to your calf muscle and achilles, decrease recovery time, and boost the bodys healing rate.
 Promoting blood flow to your damaged muscle will help to minimize the growth of scar tissue, increase flexibility and help prevent atrophy.

 Step 1 - Reduce Pain & Swelling with a Cold Compress or Ice Pack